 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
-On most Mondays, you will be expected to read a short lesson about that week's DEI topic.
-Then, on Tuesday, your instructor will lead a standup on that topic.
+On some weeks, you will be expected to read a short lesson about that course section's DEI topic.
+Then, in the next class session, your instructor will lead a standup on that topic.

 This article from Forbes gives a dozen reasons why diversity is important in the tech field.
 The Forbes Technology Council, a group of executives, CTOs, and CIOs, provided this information.
 According to this group, a diverse workforce can: